September 1 THOUGHTS BECOME WORDS

 Your word is a lamp to my feet and a light to my path.

-In life, every decision we make lead us down a path.
+In life, every decision we make leads us down a path.
 Some choose the path of self-reliance and ignore their friends and family.
 Some choose the path of self-indulgence.
 A wise player chooses to follow the right path.
 All of these decisions impact our lives and, ultimately, all of those around us.
 The single best decision one can make in life is to follow Christ.
 This decision leads to a good ending.
 Which path have you chosen?

 ‘I know your deeds, that you are neither cold nor hot; I wish that you were cold or hot.

 As a friend, you don’t want a friend who only shows up when they want to.
 You want a friend who is all in, all the time, every time.
 It would be so frustrating to deal with a friend who is not completely committed to your relationship.
-God views our situation the same way.
+God views our situation in the same way.
 He is looking for people who are completely committed to His cause, not those who are only there occasionally.
 A person who is giving his all helps all of those around him be better.
 Are you all in?

 September 28 FOLLOWING